 Small gifts exemption

-You can give any number of gifts of up to £250 per person per tax year free of IHT, provided you have not used any other exemption in relation to the same person.
-So you could give £250 each to 20 different people in a single tax year with no IHT implications.
-You cannot combine this with the annual exemption — giving one person £3,000 plus £250 in the same year does not work.
+A person can give any number of gifts of up to £250 per person per tax year free of IHT, provided no other exemption has been used in relation to the same person.
+So £250 each could go to 20 different people in a single tax year with no IHT implications.
+This cannot be combined with the annual exemption: giving one person £3,000 plus £250 in the same year does not work.

 Wedding and civil partnership gifts